• United Kingdom (UK)

 The rapid rise of AI infrastructure is redefining not just compute, but the entire power delivery ecosystem behind it.
 As GPU-driven workloads are scaling aggressively, companies like NVIDIA are pushing the boundaries of server architecture creating unprecedented demand for high-density, high-power, high-efficiency, and scalable power solutions.

-Within this fast-evolving landscape, Delta Electronics, world’s leading power supply company (#1 as per WAWT’s Power Supply Intelligence Service),has emerged as a key contender, successfully carving out a position in NVIDIA’s AI server power ecosystem.
+Within this fast-evolving landscape, Delta Electronics, world’s leading power supply company (#1 as per WAWT’s Power Supply Intelligence Service),has emerged as a key contender, successfully carving out a position in NVIDIA’s AI server power supply ecosystem.
 This achievement is not accidental, it is the result of long-term R&D, strategic timing, and a focused push into emerging power architectures such as the 800V (+/- 400V) DC era.

 The Shift Towards the 800V (=/- 400V) DC Era